 The grill is made of dual stacks, steel casing, and electronically operated burners to offer you with a durable, high-quality, and long-lasting grill.
 It features three stainless steel burners, 40,800 BTU, 12,000 BTU side burner, and cast iron porcelain coated grates.

-This is truly a great grill for being under $200.
+This is truly a great grill for being under 200 dollars.
 It is great to be used for the majority of the year.
 The side shelf gives a little more room for this otherwise portable gas grill.
 We love that it weighs less than a hundred pounds, with the attached wheels making it easy to maneuver around.

 Rugged Grill That’s Built to Last